Faculty

 View Profile

-Adelman, Ronald, MD
+Adelman, Ronald, M.D.

 Ronald Adelman, MD

-Ronald D. Adelman, MD, is a graduate of Albert Einstein College of Medicine.
+Ronald D. Adelman, M.D., is a graduate of Albert Einstein College of Medicine.
 Dr. Adelman is the Co-Chief of the Division of Geriatrics and Palliative Medicine at the New York-Presbyterian Hospital/Weill Cornell Medical Center.
 He is the Emilie Roy Corey Professor of Geriatrics and Gerontology.
 Dr. Adelman is also the Executive Medical Director of the Center on Aging, Director of the Center for Aging Research and Clinical Care and Directs Adult Palliative Care at New York-Presbyterian/Weill Cornell Medical Center.
 Dr. Adelman’s research interests are in older patient-physician communication, caregiving and a range of palliative care topics.

 View Profile

-Asprec, Lawrence, MD
+Asprec, Lawrence, M.D.

 Lawrence Asprec, MD

-Lawrence Asprec, MD, completed his residency in physical medicine and rehabilitation at Thomas Jefferson University Hospital and his Hospice and Palliative Care Medicine fellowship at NewYork-Presbyterian Hospital/Columbia University Medical Center and Weill Cornell Medical Center.
+Lawrence Asprec, M.D., completed his residency in physical medicine and rehabilitation at Thomas Jefferson University Hospital and his Hospice and Palliative Care Medicine fellowship at NewYork-Presbyterian Hospital/Columbia University Medical Center and Weill Cornell Medical Center.
 His interests focus on integrating palliative care within the field of rehabilitation medicine.

 View Profile

-Cummings, Kelly, MD
+Cummings, Kelly, M.D.

 Kelly Cummings, MD